Have your say

 Understanding what matters most to our communities is at the heart of local decision-making, and that’s where Moreton Says comes in.

-Since its launch in 2021, Moreton Says has given people the chance to share their thoughts on life in City of Moreton Bay—what they love, what challenges they face, and how the city can grow to meet their needs."
+Since its launch in 2021, Moreton Says has given people the chance to share their thoughts on life in City of Moreton Bay - what they love, what challenges they face, and how the city can grow to meet their needs.

-- communicating with Council.
+- Your experiences with Council.

-Explore the full Moreton Says results
+Explore past Moreton Says results

 About Moreton Says